creativeux/docker-webapp-boilerplate/README.md

   2. `boot2docker start` (first time & after `boot2docker stop` or reboot)
   3. `boot2docker ip` (record this IP address, it will be where the app will be running)
 4. Start the container with all of the appropriate mappings
-  1. `docker run -t -i -p 9000:9000 -p 35729:35729 -v $(pwd):/var/www creativeux/centos-grunt` NOTE: This will take a while the first time because `npm install` will be downloading the Internet.
+  1. `docker run --privileged=true -it -p 9000:9000 -p 35729:35729 -v $(pwd):/var/www creativeux/centos-grunt` NOTE: This will take a while the first time because `npm install` will be downloading the Internet.
 You should see the process in stdout, though.
 5. Open `{boot2docker ip}:9000` in your web browser

 ###Tips